mrrusof/mrrusof.github.io/_posts/2016-02-14-adjacent-coins.markdown

 - expected worst-case space complexity is O(1), beyond input storage (not counting the storage required for input arguments).

-# Solution
+# Analysis

 Given a sequence of coins, the adjacency of the sequence either changes or remains the same when we flip a coin because we either gain pairs, lose pairs, or keep the same amount of pairs.
-Keep in mind that **we must flip a coin**.
 Consider the following sequence and the delta adjacency for each coin.

 ```asciidoc
 Index  | Coin | Delta adjacency